onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 <img src="/img/evarrow_gb_eye.jpg"/>

 > "Directionality of evolution: Variation is commonly conceived as random or blind.
 That means that it has no systematic preference for the direction in which it goes, and that it is unpredictable.
 However, selection creates a direction for evolution by eliminating all variations that reduce fitness, while multiplying the ones that increase fitness.
 Thus, the overall direction of evolution is towards increasing fitness.
 That implies increasing alignment and mutual adaptation of the different co-evolving systems." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

+> "Evolutionary processes have shaped humanity and will determine its future.
+Humanity can ignore the evolutionary consequences of its actions, but evolution will not.
+Evolutionary processes determine what it is that can survive and thrive into the future.
+Values, ethical principles, perspectives and political systems that are not aligned with these processes will be temporary.
+It is true that the ways in which we express our theories of evolution will be influenced by culture.
+Our theories will always be maps, never territories.
+And our evolutionary theories will always be susceptible to being appropriated and shaped by particular interests for ideological purposes.
+But the evolutionary processes-in-themselves are not culture-bound.
+And our best maps of these processes will be our best guides to what will survive into the future.
+Evolution has been and will continue to be ‘the great marginalizer’.
+In the face of evolution, all perspectives, all values and all actions are not equal.
+Some will survive and flourish, others will not." - [The Future of Life and What it Means for Humanity, by John E. Stewart](https://sci-hub.se/10.1007/s10699-010-9222-7)